JupiterOne raises $19M Series A to automate cyber asset management – TechCrunch

 The company already has Reddit, Databricks and Auth0 as customers, and just secured $19 million in its Series A, led by Bain Capital Ventures and with participation from Rain Capital and its parent company LifeOmic.

 As part of the deal, Bain partner Enrique Salem will join JupiterOne’s board.
-“We see a large multibillion dollar market opportunity for this technology across mid-market and enterprise customers,” he said.
+“We see a large multi-billion-dollar market opportunity for this technology across mid-market and enterprise customers,” he said.
 Asset management is slated to be a $8.5 billion market by 2024.

 Zheng told TechCrunch the company plans to use the funds to accelerate its engineering efforts and its go-to-market strategy, with new product features to come.